 Folsom Pedestrian Accident Lawyer

 According to the National Highway Traffic Safety Administration, 6,205 pedestrians in the United States died in 2019, and thousands more suffered devastating injuries.
 While accidents between two vehicles can result in death, pedestrian accidents are even more dangerous because of the vulnerability of the injured parties.
 Without protection, the victim is at the mercy of tons of moving steel that often kills upon impact.
 The victim can sustain dislocated bones or muscles, fractures, amputations, bleeding, head wounds, and other significant injuries even at relatively slow speeds.
-Some of the most common injuries include broken bones in the legs, internal injuries, and traumatic brain injuries.Causes of Pedestrian Accidents
+Some of the most common injuries include broken legs, internal injuries, and traumatic brain injuries.Causes of Pedestrian Accidents

 Additional causes of pedestrian accidents in California: